Alibi (1942 film): Production

-Lockwood had just given birth to her daughter.
 It was the first time Lockwood worked with James Mason.
 She said Mason wanted star billing and was unhappy at being given feature billing.
 She said the film "was anything but a success" but enjoyed working with him saying he "was a wonderful artist and extremely easy to work with.
 He was one of the people who helped me to enjoy making that rather bad film and to enjoy getting back into the routine of my work again."
-Lockwood and James Mason would shortly become huge stars with The Man in Grey.

 Critical reception

-In a contemporary review, The Monthly Film Bulletin wrote, "here is a bright film with a bit of everything in it...The film is well directed, and Margaret Lockwood makes an appealing Helene, with James Mason playing opposite to her.
+The Monthly Film Bulletin wrote: "Here is a bright film with a bit of everything in it ...The film is well directed, and Margaret Lockwood makes an appealing Helene, with James Mason playing opposite to her.
 Raymond Lovell is first-class as the sinister Winkler, and Rodney Ackland as his assistant and Principal Villain No. 2, plays up to him well, introducing an element of melodrama.
 The other members of the cast team up to make the whole a creditable production."

+Kine Weekly wrote: "Here we have a melodrama which deals with the psychological as well as physical aspect of crime.
+The intelligent approach demands a litle co-operation from the audience, but, although its style is less pugilistic than that adopted by its American counterparts, it seldom lessens its grip.
+Neither does it spare any expense.
+Its principal planks are its lifelike characterisation, near light relief, suspenseful climax and realistic and colourful impression of pre-war Paris night life.
+It definitely has a touch of class."

+Leslie Halliwell wrote "Interesting but disappointing minor suspenser copied from a sharper French original."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Quite credible remake of French thriller L'Alibi."